Death grant

 You can let us know who you want to receive any death grant that may be due.
 If you have not already made your wishes known or you wish to update your nomination you can do this either through My Pension Online or by completing, a Death Grant Nomination form and send it to the Pensions team.

-A death grant will be paid if, when you die, you are under age 75 and your pension has been paid for less than 10 years.
+A death grant will be paid if, when you die, your pension has been paid for less than 10 years.

 If at retirement you chose to take standard benefits from the scheme, the death grant is 10 times the pension at date of death less the amount of pension that has already been paid.